LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 method detailed below.

 .. note::
-   In Lasso 9, integers and decimals have no state, so they cannot carry around their formatting information.
-The `integer->asString` method in Lasso 9 is used to replace the functionality of Lasso 8's ``integer->setFormat`` method.
+   Integers and decimals have no state, so they cannot carry around formatting information.
+The `integer->asString` method replaces the functionality of the ``integer->setFormat`` method from previous versions of Lasso.

 .. member:: integer->asString(p0::string, p1::string, p2::string)
 .. member:: integer->asString(\